psycopg/psycopg/docs/basic/from_pg2.rst

     >>> conn.execute("SELECT * FROM foo WHERE id = ANY(%s)", [[10,20,30]])

-Note that this variant is also superior because, unlike :sql:`IN`, it works with an empty list of values.
+Note that `ANY()` can be used with ``psycopg2`` too, and has the advantage of accepting an empty list of values too as argument, which is not supported by the :sql:`IN` operator instead.

 .. __: https://www.postgresql.org/docs/current/functions-comparisons.html
     #id-1.5.8.30.16